armory/documentation/_spinnaker_install_admin_guides/install-on-gke.md

 * A GKE (Google Kubernetes Engine) cluster (you can use an existing one if you already have one)
 * A GCS (Google Cloud Storage) bucket (you can use an existing one if you already have one)
-* An NGINX Ingress controller in your GKE cluster
+* An NGINX Ingress controller in your GKE cluster.
+This step is only needed if your cluster doesn't already have an ingress installed.
+Furthermore, the instructions provided below only work on Kubernetes version 1.14 and older.

 This document currently does not fully cover the following (see [Next Steps](#next-steps) for some links to achieve these)